Protecting-persecuted-christians-logo-web

 Pakistan´s harsh blasphemy law is further strengthened

-Pakistan’s blasphemy laws, which could already mean death for those deemed to have insulted Islam or the Prophet Muhammad, can now also be used to punish anyone convicted of insulting people who were connected to him.
+Blasphemy Law in Pakistan, which could already mean death for those deemed to have insulted Islam or the Prophet Muhammad, can now also be used to punish anyone convicted of insulting people who were connected to him.

 Those convicted of insulting the Prophet Muhammad’s wives, companions or close relatives will now face 10 years in prison, a sentence that can be extended to life, along with a fine of 1 million rupees, roughly €3.000.
-It also makes the charge of blasphemy an offense for which bail is not possible.

 The move in January 2023 by Parliament to further strengthen the nation’s strict blasphemy laws, which are often used to settle personal scores or persecute minorities, has raised concerns among rights activists about the prospect of an increase in such persecution, particularly of religious minorities, including Christians.